ElyTgy/NEOs/Readme.md

 ### Commands:
 * Positional arguments:
     * `query`: Shows asteroid that match certain criteria defined by the user such as.
-The parameters that aren'y defined will be ignored:
+The parameters that aren't defined will be ignored:
         * `--min-distance`: minimum distance between earth and asteroids
         * `--max-distance`:maximum distance between earth and asteroids
         * `--min-velocity`: minimum velocity of asteroids